Heini

-Heini is both a given name and a surname.
+Heini is both a given name and a nickname, often short for Heinrich.
 It is mainly a masculine given name in German-speaking countries, but a feminine given name in Finland.
 However, in Wales, it is a both masculine and feminine given name, meaning 'healthy and spirited'.
 Currently, in Wales, it is more commonly recognised as a female given name.
 Notable people with the name include: